All Episodes

 They are afraid to stand out.

-What in the world is it that engenders respect about this regime, particularly from liberals who I thought were so concerned about human rights.
+What in the world is it that engenders respect about this regime, particularly from liberals who I thought were so concerned about human rights?

-You know, liberals ought to be leading the charge for reform of places like this and the Middle East.
+You know, the liberals ought to be leading the charge for reform of places like this and the Middle East.

 And once again, they're exposed as the phonies and the hypocrites that they are.

-China and Russia dilute our efforts and we get nowhere, and yet we keep going there.
+We go to the UN, China and Russia dilute our efforts and we get nowhere, and yet we keep going there.

-Because we got to explore all the diplomatic options first before we do anything next.
+We don't have to go there, and we ought not go there, but we do because we got to explore all the diplomatic options first before we do anything next.

-The concern aggravated by the president's news conference this week.
+A concern aggravated by the president's news conference this week.

-A GOP insider who informally counsels the West Wing told U.S. News they aren't even planning for if they lose, said a GOP insider.
+A GOP insider who informally counsels the West Wing told U.S. News, they aren't even planning for if they lose, said a GOP insider.

 The Bush White House has no relationship with Congress, said a Bush ally.